Step 2¶

 The UI Template¶

-To start drawing the UI in shards, we will have to ready the GFX window which serves as the base for our UI operations.
+To start drawing the UI in shards, we will have to set up GFX window which serves as the base for our UI operations.
 It follows a fixed template that should be placed within our ui-loop

 .